issamlk1/fastjs/README.md

 # Fast Js
 Fast js is library to make typing long boring js lines easier with only one line of code
-## Getting Started

-This plugin have some tools that make typing js more fun and easy to developers

 ## How its work
 - Redirect method